 And, of course, we’re likely all familiar with the tech-related challenges that arise from working from home.
 With everyone dialing in from their home networks, there’s always the risk that someone’s connection will lag.
 Frustration from being behind colleagues regarding technology can lead to mounting stress.
 It’s even worse when the Wi-Fi goes down and you’re suddenly cut off from everyone.

 Extremes can cause mental health problems.
 Five days in the office or five days at home can quickly become a grind.
 Hybrid working is not without its pros and cons, but it can deliver the best of both worlds and allow people to set up shop wherever they feel the most productive.

 Need to get your head down and focus on your job without distractions?
 A quiet home can be the ideal choice.
 Need to come up with ideas and share views with colleagues?
 While online video calls can work in a pinch, it’s hard to beat the value of face-to-face meetings, where people can bounce ideas off one another and come up with solutions together.

 Hybrid helps everyone

-When people enjoy their work, have the choice to work where they feel most productive, and don’t feel like they’re working alone, their mental health is bound to improve.
-The flexibility of hybrid working is designed to offer that choice, and it’s no surprise that so many are embracing it as a way of obtaining the work-life balance we all crave.
+When people enjoy their work, having the choice to work where they feel most productive while consistently maintaining collaboration, their mental health improves.
+The flexibility of hybrid working offers that choice, and it’s no surprise that so many are embracing it to obtain the work-life balance we all crave.